 Meeting Notices and Minutes

-Coalition meetings are held the second Tuesday of each month at 6:30 at North Decatur Presbyterian Church.
+Coalition meetings are held the third Tuesday of each month at 6:30 at North Decatur Presbyterian Church (NOTE: due to COVID-19, meetings are currently being held over Zoom.
+Contact Phil Cuffey to receive the Zoom invitation).
 Meetings are open to the public.
 Transportation assistance may be provided upon request.

 January 14, 2020 MEETING